 - Verbal Warning: The student will be informed of the violation and its potential consequence if the behavior is repeated. - Written Warning: Documentation of the incident as well as possible future outcomes if the action is repeated.
 Written warnings are placed in the employment file. - Suspension with pay: Employees who are being investigated for potentially violating the college's policy regarding sexual violence/deemed to pose a risk to the College Community may be suspended from all Missouri Valley College with pay.

 Suspension with pay will require the employee to vacate college property until further notified.

-Suspension with pay may last until the completion of an investigation or until it is deemed that the employee does not pose a risk to the campus community. - Suspension without pay: Employees who are being investigated for potentially violating the college's policy regarding sexual violence/deemed to pose a risk to the College Community may be suspended from all Missouri Valley College without pay.
-Suspension without pay will require the employee to vacate college property until further notified.
-Suspension without pay may last until the completion of an investigation or until it is deemed that the employee does not pose a risk to the campus community. - Termination: Permanent separation from the college/cancelation of any and all contracts with said individual.
+- Suspension without pay: Employees who are being investigated for potentially violating the college's policy regarding sexual violence/deemed to pose a risk to the College Community may be suspended from all Missouri Valley College with pay.
+Suspension with pay will require the employee to vacate college property until further notified. - Termination: Permanent separation from the college/cancelation of any and all contracts with said individual.

 In addition, the College can make available to the victim a range of protective measures.
-They include forbidding the accused from entering the victim's residence hall and from communicating with the victim, other institutional no-contact orders, security escorts, modifications to academic requirements or class schedules, changes in working situations, etc
+They include: forbidding the accused from entering the victim's residence hall and from communicating with the victim, other institutional no-contact orders, security escorts, modifications to academic requirements or class schedules, changes in working situations, etc.